hanshuaikang/chatgpt-codereview/readme_en.md

 - Review based on the entire file is of higher quality compared to review based on diffs.

 ## Usage

+### Configuration Description

+- `max_file_num`: If the number of files to be reviewed in the current commit exceeds this value, the commit review will be skipped.
+If set to 0, there is no limit.
+- `max_line_num`: If the number of lines in a file to be reviewed exceeds this value, the file review will be skipped.
+If set to 0, there is no limit.
+- `max_commit_num`: If the number of commits in a pull request to be reviewed exceeds this value, the PR review will be skipped.
+If set to 0, there is no limit.
+- `review_suffixes`: When `review_suffixes` is specified, only files with the specified suffixes will be reviewed.
+If set to an empty array (`[]`), there is no restriction.

 There are two ways to use ChatGpt Code Review: